Shoji Shiba

-Shoji Shiba (司馬 正次) is an international expert in Total Quality Management (TQM) and Breakthrough Management.
-Globally he is best known for developing the "Five Step Discovery Process" for Breakthrough Management.
-In the recent years he has been guiding the transformation of the Indian manufacturing industry.
+Shoji Shiba (司馬 正次) is an expert in Total Quality Management (TQM) and Breakthrough Management.
+He is known for developing the "Five Step Discovery Process" for Breakthrough Management.
+In recent years, he has been involved in advising on the transformation of the Indian manufacturing industry.

-A Deming Prize winner in an individual capacity for propagating TQM amongst corporates and governments, Prof. Shiba has authored books like 'A New American TQM' (co-authored by David Walden and Alan Graham), 'Integrated Management Systems' (co-authored by Thomas H Lee and Robert Chapman Wood), 'Four Practical Revolutions in Management' (with David Walden) in English and 'Breakthrough Management' (Japanese 2003; English 2006).
+He received the Deming Prize winner in an individual capacity for his work in promoting TQM in industry and government. propagating TQM.
+He has authored several books, including A New American TQM (with David Walden and Alan Graham), Integrated Management Systems (with Thomas H. Lee and Robert Chapman Wood), Four Practical Revolutions in Management (with David Walden), and Breakthrough Management (published in Japanese in 2003 and in English in 2006).

-Prof. Shiba is professor emeritus of University of Tsukuba in Japan, Advisory Professor, Shanghai Jiao Tong University, China, and Distinguished Honorary Professor, Indian Institute of Technology, Kanpur.
+Shiba is professor emeritus of University of Tsukuba in Japan, Advisory Professor, Shanghai Jiao Tong University, China, and Distinguished Honorary Professor, Indian Institute of Technology, Kanpur.
 From 1990 to 2004, he taught at the Sloan School of Management, MIT.

-He is, at present, the Chief Advisor to the Visionary Leaders for Manufacturing Programme (VLFM) in India.
-It is an innovative management transformation programme being implemented in collaboration with Japan International Cooperation Agency, to create a critical mass of Visionary Leaders to lead India's manufacturing sector into future growth.
-It is a globally successful experiment in collaboration with the Indian Industry (Confederation of Indian Industry), Indian Academia (Indian Institute of Management Calcutta, Indian Institute of Technology, Kanpur and Madras) and the Indian Government (National Manufacturing Competitiveness Council).
+He is the Chief Advisor to the Visionary Leaders for Manufacturing Programme (VLFM) in India.
+The programme is a management training initiative implemented in collaboration with the Japan International Cooperation Agency, to develop leadership in India’s manufacturing sector.
+It involves cooperation between the Confederation of Indian Industry, the Indian Institute of Management Calcutta, the Indian Institute of Technology, Kanpur and Madras, and the National Manufacturing Competitiveness Council.

-Prof Shiba has also diffused TQM concepts to industry and governments of various countries, including Chile, China, France, Hungary, Ireland, Italy, Malaysia, Norway, Portugal, Spain, Sweden, Switzerland, Thailand, United States, the United Kingdom, and the former USSR.
+Shiba has also diffused TQM concepts to industry and governments of various countries, including Chile, China, France, Hungary, Ireland, Italy, Malaysia, Norway, Portugal, Spain, Sweden, Switzerland, Thailand, United States, the United Kingdom, and the former USSR.